As many CRM vendors have upped their game, CRM selection has become more complex over the last several years. The playing field has become more level.

 Ideally, each prospective vendor representative will deliver a customized demonstration of their solution.
 It’s up to each vendor to determine how much time they want to spend tailoring their demonstration system.

-While a full ‘proof of concept’ often requires a paid engagement, most vendors are willing to put in the effort to ensure that the benefits of a solution built on top of their platform can be visualized to a great enough extent.
+While a full ‘proof of concept’ often requires a paid engagement, most vendors are willing to put in the effort to ensure that the benefits of a solution built on top of their platform can be visualized to a significant enough extent.